aa-ag/ds_and_a_projects/Basic_Algos/explanation_3.md

 Implementing merge sort with arrays (lists) passed all tests, in `O(n log n)` time and `O(n)` space.

 In future iterations, I read a StackOverflow thread where comments suggest a linked list implementation may improve space complexity: https://stackoverflow.com/questions/10342890/merge-sort-time-and-space-complexity

+Please add details about the call stack and space occupied by the auxiliary list as this is a recursive solution.